 In 2009-10, the Local Government Superannuation Defined Benefits Scheme doubled the normal contribution rate required to be paid by Council in order to sustain the viability of the fund due to the Global Financial Crisis (GFC).
 The increased payments will continue for several years and have added approximately \$238,100 per year to operational costs.

 Materials and Contracts

-Materials expenses have been adjusted in line with an inflation factor of up to 2.5 per cent.
-Contracts expenses have been adjusted with a growth factor of up to 2.6 per cent to match historical trends.
+Materials expenses have been adjusted in line with an inflation factor on average at 2.5%.
+Contracts expenses have been adjusted with a growth factor of up to 2.6% to match historical trends.

 Depreciation